Eschatologue/CM_wiki/docs/character-creation/classes/cleric/life.md

 ## Level 3: Preserve Life

-As part of casting a prepared Abjuration spell from the Divine spell list, you can expend uses of Channel Divinity to create a spell slot to use for the casting.
+As part of casting a prepared Abjuration spell from the Cleric spell list, you can expend uses of Channel Divinity to create a spell slot to use for the casting.
 You must expend a number of Channel Divinity uses equal to the spell’s level.
 For example, you can expend one use of Channel Divinity to create a 1st-level spell slot for a casting of Shield of Faith if you have that spell prepared.

 ## Level 6: Blessed Healer